 The ore blocked and in dumps has not been sufficiently measured to give it a specific tonnage.
-However, there is more than enough ore in sight to amortize the costs of a beginning operation once the road is completed.
+However, there is more than enough ore in sight to begin an operation once the road system is completed.

-The property is rare in having ore to begin work upon immediately in fairly large tonnage, and at several places upon the property.
+The property is rare in having ore to begin work upon immediately, and at several places upon the property.